-If the alternative option chosen is elevator or lift, the stairs do not need to comply with the "Stairways" section outlined in the latest edition of ICC/ANSI A117.1 adopted by the authority having jurisdiction.
+If the alternative option chosen is elevator or lift, the stairs do not need to comply with the "Stairways" section outlined in ICC/ANSI A117.1 (2009) adopted by the authority having jurisdiction.

-If the alternative option chosen is a ramp, the stairs must comply with the "Ramps" section outlined in the latest edition of ICC/ANSI A117.1 adopted by the authority having jurisdiction.
+If the alternative option chosen is a ramp, the stairs must comply with the "Ramps" section outlined in ICC/ANSI A117.1 (2009) adopted by the authority having jurisdiction.